 The following year (2007) saw the release of a second album for FatCat, arriving in the form of a collaborative album with Jim White, a perennial member of Nina's backing band and the peerless drummer of beloved Australian instrumental trio, Dirty Three.
 Stripped back to just a two-piece (drums, guitar, vocal), 'You Follow Me' is a fantastically focused record - a taut, raw document of two incredible musicians in deep dialogue, exploring the boundaries of songform to find a rare and striking complement.
 An incredibly instinctive and distinctive drummer, Jim White has become a guest musician of choice for acts such as Will Oldham / Bonnie Prince Billy, The Boxhead Ensemble, Smog, Nick Cave, PJ Harvey and countless others, yet this was the first record to bear his own name.
 Following the release, the pair embarked on tours of Europe, USA and Australia.

-A 7” single showcasing new track, 'What She Doesn't Know' was released in February 2008, following which Nina played at various festivals and one-off events throughout the UK, Ireland and Belgium, and toured the US and Canada.
+A 7" single showcasing new track, 'What She Doesn't Know' was released in February 2008 and in April, Nina toured the US West Coast.
+Over the summer she played at various festivals and one-off events throughout the UK, Ireland and Belgium, and toured the US and Canada.

 Nina released her most recent full-length - the gorgeous, lushly orchestrated 'Outlaster' - in June 2010.
-An album of quiet longing, braced by rich string, brass and woodwind arrangements, it was again produced by Albini and features the arrangements of Paul Bryan and other musical input from Tortoise's Jeff Parker and T-Bone Burnett collaborator Jay Bellerose.
-Supported by sold-out UK tour dates, the album received unanimous critical acclaim and was followed by a single, 'Cry, Cry, Baby' in December 2010.
+It is an album of quiet longing, braced by rich string, brass and woodwind arrangements, produced by Steve Albini and featuring the arrangements of Paul Bryan and other musical input from Tortoise's Jeff Parker and T-Bone Burnett collaborator Jay Bellerose.